docker/docs/docker-hub/billing/faq.md

 ### How do I view my paid plans that need to be converted to new plans in January?

-To view the status of your individual repository plan, see [Billing Plan Update](https://hub.docker.com/billing/plan/update).
+To view the status of your individual repository plan, see [Billing Plan Update](https://hub.docker.com/billing/plan/update){:target="blank" rel="noopener" class=""}.
-To view the status of your organizational repository plan, see [Docker Hub Orgs](https://hub.docker.com/orgs).
+To view the status of your organizational repository plan, see [Docker Hub Orgs](https://hub.docker.com/orgs){:target="blank" rel="noopener" class=""}.

 ### Will my price per month increase or decrease?

 Depending on your configuration you may find it more economical to move to one of the new pricing plans available.
 For Teams, the key factor affecting a price increase or decrease is the total number of seats you need to support your organization.
 To optimize your subscription, review our discounted annual plan options, and remove any inactive org members listed in your organization.
 Again, you can review your plans here:

-To view the status of your individual repository plan, see [the billing](https://hub.docker.com/billing/plan/update) page.
+To view the status of your individual repository plan, see [the billing](https://hub.docker.com/billing/plan/update){:target="blank" rel="noopener" class=""} page.
-To view the status of your organizational repository plan, see [Docker Hub Orgs](https://hub.docker.com/orgs).
+To view the status of your organizational repository plan, see [Docker Hub Orgs](https://hub.docker.com/orgs){:target="blank" rel="noopener" class=""}.

 ### If I am an existing subscriber but I don’t do anything by my January billing date, what will happen?